On Anosovity, divergence and bi-contact surgery: Introduction

 To the best of our knowledge, the only known examples of taut contact hyperbolas, except an explicit example constructed on $\mathbb{T}^3$, are achieved using the symmetries of Lie manifolds, giving examples which are compatible with algebraic Anosov flows \cite{perrone}.
-However, Theorem~\ref{cartanintro} shows that we can also construct examples of taut contact hyperbolas on hyperbolic manifolds, thanks to the construction of an infinite family of volume preserving Anosov flows on hyperbolic manifolds by Foulon-Hasselblatt \cite{foulon}.
-We note that it is not known if any specific manifold can admit infinitely many distinct Anosov flows.
+However, Theorem~\ref{cartanintro} shows that we can also construct examples of taut contact hyperbolas on hyperbolic manifolds, thanks to the construction of an infinite family of contact Anosov flows on hyperbolic manifolds by Foulon-Hasselblatt \cite{foulon}, as well as many examples on toroidal manifolds \cite{bbu}.
+We note that it is not known if any specific manifold can admit infinitely many distinct Anosov flows, while there are at most finitely many contact Anosov flows on any manifold up to orbit equivalence~\cite{mann}.
 This gives a partial answer to the classification problem posed in the final remark of \cite{perrone}.

-\begin{corollary} There exist infinitely many distinct examples of $(-1)$-Cartan structures (and in particular, taut contact hyperbolas) on hyperbolic manifolds. \end{corollary}
+\begin{corollary} There exist infinitely many hyperbolic manifolds which admit a $(-1)$-Cartan structure (and in particular, a taut contact hyperbola). \end{corollary}

+Moreover, we study volume preserving Anosov flows from the perspective of Liouville geometry.
+The construction of exact symplectic 4-manifold for a general Anosov 3-flow is done by the author in \cite{hoz3}.
+However, we observe that such construction is significantly simplified in the presence of an invariant volume form (the case previously studied by Mitsumatsu \cite{mitsumatsu}).
+In fact, after a canonical reparametrization of a volume preserving Anosov flow, we show that we can improve the relation between such flows and both the underlying Reeb dynamics of Theorem~\ref{cartanintro}, as well as the Liouville geometry associated with the corresponding exact symplectic 4-manifold.
+We call such reparametrization {\em the Liouville reparametrization of a volume preserving Anosov flow} (see Section~\ref{5.3} for definitions).

+\begin{theorem} Let $X$ be the generating vector field of a volume preserving Anosov flow.
+If $X_L$ is the generating vector field for the Liouville reparametrization of the flow, the following holds: